 What is Emissions Management Software?

-Emissions management software can be described in a few words: Measure, manage, report, reduce.
+Emissions management software can be described in a few words: Measure, manage, report, and reduce.

 The best emissions management software is built to help enterprise businesses effectively measure and record their emissions data.
 Whether it’s to be used to inform key company stakeholders or used to create future sustainability initiatives.

-Without the implementation of emissions management software, strategic planning through the analysis of historical and current data is significantly more difficult.
+Without the implementation of emissions management software, strategic planning through analyzing historical and current data is significantly more difficult.
 With a solid EMS, large companies can harness its features to refine their operations and decrease their operational carbon footprint.

 Companies that incorporate emissions management software into their operations can benefit from: